Welcome to Cyber Sense, the ANU community's hub for learning and seeking help to live safely online.

 Meet Chris – she’s a comedian, who is going to walk you through the Cyber Sense training program.

 What does she know about cyber safety?
 Nothing.

 So strap in, this isn’t your regular training video.

 We're all in this together

-Our university is a community where big ideas are developed, contested, improved and shared: all in the pursuit of our joint goal: academic excellence.
-ANU has achieved this through the core principle of academic freedom.
+Our university is a community where big ideas are developed, contested, improved and shared.
+We do these things in the pursuit of our common goal: academic excellence.
+ANU has achieved and continues to pursue academic excellence through the core principle of academic freedom.

-Like all important freedoms, academic freedom must be actively nurtured and protected.
-For ANU, this means protecting our identities, our reputations and platform from accidental and malicious damage.
+Like all important ideals, academic freedom must be actively nurtured and protected.
+For the ANU community, this means safeguarding our identities, our research, our data, our reputations and our platforms.

-The ANU has support staff ensuring our systems are secure and our network borders are patrolled, but our defences are strongest when we all work together and implement simple steps to live safely online.
+The ANU has dedicated staff ensuring our systems are as secure as can be and our network borders are patrolled: but our defences are strongest when we are all vigilant and implement simple steps to live safely online.